radiantlogic-v8/documentation-new/documentation/cfs/01-getting-started.md

 ## IDP-Initiated SSO

-Once CFS has been configured by the CFS system Administrator and the Tenant Administrator has configured their portal, users can login to the portal and access applications.
+Once CFS has been configured by the CFS system Administrator and the Tenant Administrator has configured their portal, users can log in to the portal and access applications.

 When a user accesses the tenant portal, they choose the method with which they want to be authenticated.
 If they are logged into an Active Directory domain that has been configured by the tenant administrator as supported by the portal, the user will automatically be logged in (no login screen will appear).
-For all other users, the configured login methods will be shown
+For all other users, the configured login methods will be shown.

 ![](media/idp-initiated-sso1.png)